muratk5n/thirdwave/en/README.md

 ---

-RU has unbelivable advantages in the larger region; scanning the map at first you see this thin slice of a land seperate from Moldova, and wonder WTH is that?
-It is Transnistria, unrecognised breakaway state with Russkies on it.
-Now Russian advance can attempt to connect to that region.

----

 RU already has all of Luhansk, a portion of Donetsk (the pink area on the map).
 They are still advancing in Donetsk, there is shelling all across the east and southern front.